-- A extreme hypersensitive response to a bug sting previously.
+- An extremely hypersensitive response to a bug sting previously.

 Diagnosis starts with a discussion during which the specialist asks the patient a detailed therapeutic history, including inquiries concerning previous stings, your response to those stings (what you encountered, to what extent the response endured and what you did to get alleviation) and any extra indications.

 Your allergist may perform some tests to analyze sensitivity to insect venom, for example, a skin-prick test, an intradermal skin test or a blood test.
-In the skin-prick test, a little measure of a fluid containing insect venom is put on the back or lower arm, which is then pricked with a little, sterile probe to enable the fluid to saturate the skin.
-If reddish and raised knock develops inside 15 to 20 minutes, which shows sensitivity.
+In the skin-prick test, a little measure of a fluid containing insect venom is put on the back or lower arm, then pricked with a little sterile probe to enable the fluid to saturate the skin.
+If reddish and raised, knock develops within 15 to 20 minutes, which shows sensitivity.
 In the blood test, a blood test is sent to a lab to test for the nearness of immunoglobulin E (IgE) antibodies to bug venom.

 Insect sting sensitivity is treated in a two-step methodology:

-- The initial step is the emergency treatment of the manifestations of a severe reactions when they develops.
+- The initial step is the emergency treatment of the manifestations of severe reactions when they develop.

-- The second step is preventive treatment of the basic hypersensitivity with venom immunotherapy.
+- The second step is preventive treatment of the primary hypersensitivity with venom immunotherapy.

-Injectable epinephrine for self-administration is often endorsed as emergency rescue medicine for treating an unfavorably susceptible response.
-Individuals who have had previous unfavorably susceptible responses and depend on epinephrine must remember to carry it with them consistently.
+Injectable self-administered epinephrine is often endorsed as an emergency rescue medicine for treating an unfavourably susceptible response.
+Individuals with previous unfavourably susceptible responses and depend on epinephrine must remember to carry it consistently.